How to measure post-view conversions

 The trick is to link a user who saw an ad weeks or even months ago on a third-party site with that user's conversion activity on your site.
 In the case of deferred conversions, there's no direct link to the transition.
 In addition, to track post-view conversions, you need to negotiate with advertising sites.
 And because many of them are market giants (Google, Facebook, YouTube), it makes things more difficult.

-At OWOX BI, we’ve worked with one of the largest multi-channel retailers of consumer appliances and electronics in Ukraine together with the 1+1 Digital media holding to track post-view conversions.
+At OWOX, we've worked with one of the largest multi-channel retailers of consumer appliances and electronics in Ukraine together with the 1+1 Digital media holding to track post-view conversions.
 You can read a description of our solution on the OWOX blog.

-It isn’t possible to calculate post-view conversions by simply pressing a few buttons.
-First off, you’ll need access to media advertising data on third-party sites.
-And for this purpose, you must directly cooperate with those sites.
-You’ll also need a special tracking code that links data on ad views without clicks to activity on your site or in your physical store — that is, data on online and offline sales.
+To track post-view conversions effectively, you'll need access to media advertising data on third-party sites and proper tracking setup.
+You'll also need a special tracking implementation that links data on ad views without clicks to activity on your site or in your physical store — that is, data on online and offline sales.

-In addition, your publisher should implement the OWOX BI Tracking Tag in their ad management system.
+Your publisher should also implement proper tracking in their ad management system.
 Only then will your Google BigQuery project receive data on ad views.

-With OWOX BI Tracking Tags, data is collected at the user level and transmitted in real time to your Google BigQuery project.
-You’ll now be able to track your customer’s entire path, from viewing ads to going to your website and shopping.
-With this data, you can calculate the media ad’s ROAS and CPA and get a post-view report.
+With proper tracking implementation, data is collected at the user level and stored in your Google BigQuery project.
+You'll now be able to track your customer's entire path, from viewing ads to going to your website and shopping.
+With this data, you can calculate the media ad's ROAS and CPA and get a post-view report.

-Read the joint OWOX BI and 1+1 Digital case study on how to measure the effectiveness of video ads.
+Read the OWOX and 1+1 Digital case study on how to measure the effectiveness of video ads.

 How to interpret post-view results